nulpunt/nulpunt/notes/database.md

  - `commentText` (string)
  - `comments` ([]comment) *recursion, disabled for first version??* (JANUARI/FEBRUARI)

-### trending
- - `_id` (bson.ObjectId)
- - `document` Document, the whole document record. /set unique index on document.Id
- - `annotations` []Annotation, the relevant annotations, according to the trending-algorithm, use this only for displaying.
-Not for adding/removing comments.
-			       Use the Annotation-records directly for that.
- - `score` (float32) higher means more trending

 ## GridFS
 We're using GridFS to store files.